 1876-1965

-A tragic era of racism and discrimination occurred in the aftermath of Reconstruction due to a loosening of Northern support for African Americans in the South and deep resentment of the gains made by blacks during the years following slavery.
-It involved Jim Crow laws being passed in the South that prevented blacks from having equal access to goods and services, covert racism in the North such as redlining, and widespread lynching and false imprisonment of thousands of black men in work camps, which negatively impacted African American families.
+A tragic era of racism and discrimination occurred in the aftermath of Reconstruction due to a loosening of Northern support for African Americans in the South, deep resentment of the gains made by blacks during the years following slavery, and Plessy v.
+Ferguson, which laid the foundation for separate and unequal facilities in America.
+In the South, Jim Crow laws were passed that prevented blacks from having equal access to goods and services, including hospitals and where they could live.
+At the same time, covert racism in the North, such as redlining, created ghettos and food deserts.
+During this period, hundreds of innocent African American men and women were lynched, and scores of black men were confined to work camps on false allegations, which negatively impacted African American families.
 Southern and border states also set up separate and unequal systems of public education for blacks and whites that spun deep-seated poverty in the black community for generations to come.
-Additionally, the right to vote and other liberties bestowed upon all Americans in the Constitution were restricted or terminated altogether for nonwhites, especially in the old Confederacy until Congress passed the Civil Rights Act at the height of the Civil Rights Movement or what some call the second Civil War.
+Additionally, the right to vote and other liberties bestowed upon all Americans in the Constitution were restricted or terminated altogether for nonwhites, especially in the old Confederacy, until Congress passed the Civil Rights Act at the height of the Civil Rights Movement, or what some have called the second Civil War.

 The Second Reconstruction: